abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ## Usage

-To use the ADCDACPi library in your code you must first import the library dll:
+To use the ADCDACPi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the ADCDACPi class:
+Next, you must initialise the ADCDACPi class:
 ```
 ABElectronicsUK.ADCDACPi adcdac = new ABElectronicsUK.ADCDACPi();
 ```
-Next we need to connect to the device and wait for the connection
+Next, we need to connect to the device and wait for the connection
 ```
 adcdac.Connect();